tingyisu/MutDeleteriousness/README.md

-# Measuring the functional consequences of mutations using human structural interactomes
+# Measuring the deleteriousness of missense and nonsense mutations using the structurally resolved human protein interactome

-Code for building human structural interactomes from human binary protein-protein interactions, mapping missense & nonsense mutations to the structural interactomes, and predicting the 'edgotypes' (edge-specific or PPI-specific perturbations) of missense mutations.
-Such analyses allow for a comprehensive comparison of the functional implications of missense & nonsense mutations.
+Code for building structually resolved human structural interactomes from human binary protein-protein interactions, mapping missense & nonsense mutations to the structural interactomes, and predicting the 'edgotypes' (edge-specific or PPI-specific perturbations) of missense mutations.
+Such analyses allow for a comprehensive comparison of the functional implications and deleteriousness of missense & nonsense mutations.

 ## Usage